linhugo404/GB3000/README.md

 ## Screenshots

-The emulator renders the classic Game Boy screen at 160x144 resolution with the iconic green palette.
+The emulator renders the Game Boy screen at 160x144 resolution (scaled 4x) with a grayscale palette for clear visibility.

 ## Building